 |Discussion forums and direct feedback from the research community.||

-Multinational big companies can buy the repository.
-Can change their policies anytime and turn from free to non-free or introduce fees (compare Academia.edu or Spotify).
+Multinational big companies may buy the repository.
+They may also change their policies anytime and turn from free to non-free or introduce fees (case: Academia.edu or Spotify).

 |Possibility to archive teaching material, drafts and other material.||